+Smartphone and tablet apps have limited computing power allocated to them.
+Mobile apps that excessively use 3G or 4G data, or non-gaming apps that max out on graphics are more prone to get rejected for multiple reasons.
 First, they kill battery and they can lead to users going over on their data plans.
 Second, extremely resource intensive apps need to be developed with far greater acuity – they are more prone to crashes and are the first processes to be killed during multitasking.

 Apple condones the usage of public ones but will immediately reject any mobile app using private ones.
-This is where it’s crucial to gauge whether your mobile development team is coding to standard and isn’t cutting corners during app development – because it’s often extremely expensive and time consuming to correct this error.
+This is where it’s crucial to gauge whether your mobile app development team is coding to standard and isn’t cutting corners during app development – because it’s often extremely expensive and time consuming to correct this error.